afifmazhar/ncaa_rankings/README.md

 To evaluate matchups in building the bracket, (b1-b2)/2 * (team1_OSRS) + (b1-b2)/2 * (team2_OSRS) + (b3-b4)/2 * (team1_DSRS) + (b3-b4)/2 * (team2_DSRS) + b5 is evaluated.
 When the sum is >0, team 1 is predicted to win.
 The reason we average the absolute values of b1/b2 and b3/b4 is that there is no home field advantage in the tournament and it is arbitrary which team is team1 and which is team2, so we average the coefficients.

 Once we have our formula, all 2022 March Madness teams will have their SRSs and seed_diff run through the formula so that we can determine each teams ranking.
-We predict that in any given matchup the team with the higher ranking will win and that the team with the highest overall ranking will win the tournament.
+We predict that in any given matchup the team with the higher ranking will win.

 **Findings:**